-The Company has a history of losses with no operating revenue, an accumulated deficit of \$22,276,555 since inception, and a working capital of \$4,375,268 at July 31, 2017.
+The Company has a history of losses with no operating revenue, an accumulated deficit of \$262,165,728 since inception, and a working capital of \$7,633,876 at July 31, 2018.
 Management recognizes that the Company, in the long term, will need to generate additional financial resources in order to meet its planned business objectives.
 However, there can be no assurances that the Company will continue to obtain additional financial resources and/or achieve profitability or positive cash flows.
 If the Company is unable to obtain adequate additional financing, the Company will be required to curtail operations and exploration activities.
 Furthermore, failure to continue as a going concern would require that the Company's assets and liabilities be restated on a liquidation basis which would differ significantly from the going concern basis.
-Based on the financings completed during fiscal 2017 and subsequent (Note 13), management believes it has sufficient funding for the ensuing year.
+Based on the financings completed in the subsequent period, management believes it has sufficient funding for the ensuing year12 month period.